Taps (film)

-Taps is a 1981 American thriller drama film starring George C. Scott and Timothy Hutton, with Ronny Cox, Tom Cruise, Sean Penn, Giancarlo Esposito and Evan Handler in supporting roles.
-Hutton was nominated for a Golden Globe award in 1982.
-The film was directed by Harold Becker from a screenplay by Robert Mark Kamen, James Lineberger, and Darryl Ponicsan based on Devery Freeman's 1979 novel Father Sky.
-The original music score was composed by Maurice Jarre.
+Taps is a 1981 American thriller drama film directed by Harold Becker, written by Robert Mark Kamen, James Lineberger, and Darryl Ponicsan, and based on Devery Freeman's 1979 novel Father Sky.
+The film stars George C. Scott and Timothy Hutton, with Ronny Cox, Tom Cruise, Sean Penn, Giancarlo Esposito, and Evan Handler in supporting roles.
+Hutton was nominated for a Golden Globe Award for Best Actor in a Motion Picture – Drama in 1982.
+The film's original music score was composed by Maurice Jarre.
 It was filmed at Valley Forge Military Academy and College.

 The film follows a group of military school students who decide to take over their school to save it from closing.
 It was Penn's first film role, and Cruise's second and his first major role following a brief appearance in Endless Love a few months earlier.

 Plot

 Bunker Hill Military Academy commander General Harlan Bache promotes cadet Brian Moreland to Cadet Major, the highest cadet rank.
 A day later Bache announces the school's board of trustees is selling the school to real estate developers, keeping the school open for one more year so seniors can graduate while the underclassmen find other schools.
 Bache and the cadets are hopeful they can save the school from closing permanently.

 When the academy hosts a dance, local teenagers start a brawl outside with some of the cadets.
-Bache intervenes and one of the boys seizes his service pistol, firing it accidentally and killing another boy.
+Bache intervenes, and one of the boys seizes his service pistol, firing it accidentally and killing another boy.
 Bache is arrested, suffers a heart attack, and is hospitalized in critical condition.
 The board decides to close the school immediately.

 Moreland and the cadet officers unanimously decide to take control of the campus.
-When the dean of students arrives with the local sheriff to empty the armory, they're confronted by an armed cadre of cadets led by Major Moreland.
+When the dean of students arrives with the local sheriff to empty the armory, they're confronted by an armed cadre of cadets led by Cadet Major Moreland.
 He demands to meet with Bache and negotiate with the board of trustees to keep the school open.
 The dean and sheriff are escorted off the academy, and armed cadets secure the perimeter.

-A group of cadets restocks provisions from a local food supply warehouse but one of their trucks breaks down.
-As Cadet Captain Dwyer attempts to fix the engine, local boys confront them and hotheaded Cadet Captain David Shawn fires his M16 into the air.
+A group of cadets restocks provisions from a local food supply warehouse, but one of their trucks breaks down.
+As Cadet Captain Dwyer attempts to fix the engine, local boys confront them, and hotheaded Cadet Captain David Shawn fires his M16 into the air.
 The locals scatter, and the cadets flee in a second truck, ramming a sheriff's car in the escape.